XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 rect

-Note over XU316,Flash: Power-up Configuration Retrieval Phase
+Note over XU316,Flash: Power-On Configuration Phase

-XU316->>Flash: Read power-up configuration
+XU316->>Flash: Read Power-On Config

 end